AlexWang-16/learn_javascript/README.md

 This adventure includes use of Javascript's map(), filter(), and reduce() methods for arrays.

-To view this adventure, use NodeJS to execute this code in terminal: `node 04.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 04.js` inside the adventure folder

 Additional adventures:
 ```
 04a - The behavior of "this" in arrow functions